Where are Crab Snares Legal? State Guide & Laws 2026

 Oregon Crab Snare Regulations

-• Maximum 6 loops per snare
+• Maximum 6 loops per snare device

 • 3 total units of gear allowed per person (combination of snares, rings, or pots)

-• No size restrictions on snare dimensions
+• No specific size restrictions on snare dimensions

-• Standard shellfish license required
+• Standard shellfish license required for all crabbers age 12 and older

 California Crab Snare Laws